 According to a study by Demand Gen Report, nearly half of all buyers view several pieces of content before reaching out or being willing to speak with a company representative.
 If you set yourself up as a valuable resource in a non-invasive way, you help lay the groundwork for a relationship built on valuable content and trust.

 Inbound marketing brings with it an abundance of data.
 Analytics show you the best leads to follow up so you can better prioritize your time.
 Likewise, inbound metrics show you what's working and what's not.

-Adjusting your inbound strategy or tweaking a campaign for better results has never been so easy.
-The insights gained through your metrics enable you to make better business decisions in real-time.
+Adjusting your inbound marketing strategy or tweaking a campaign for better results has never been easy.
+The insights your metrics gain enable you to make better business decisions in real time.

 As a company, your aim should be to gain the trust of your customers by delivering results.
 To achieve this, you can adopt content marketing strategies and maintain transparency about your company's capabilities in resolving issues.
 By doing so, you can retain your current customers and attract new ones referred to you by individuals they trust who have found value in your shared content.